AbdelrahmanBl/laravel-uploadable/README.md

 composer require abdelrahmanbl/laravel-uploadable
 ```
 ## About Upload
-This package uses the [Laravel File Storage](https://laravel.com/docs/9.x/filesystem) to keep the file management.
+This package uses the [Laravel File Storage](https://laravel.com/docs/10.x/filesystem) to keep the file management.
 The files will be stored inside the default disk.
 For example, if you are using the public disk, to access the images or files, you need to create a symbolic link inside your project:
 ```
-php artisan storage:link
+php artisan storage:link  # this command is only when public disk driver configuration
 ```
 And then, configure your default filesystem, from .env file
 ```
 APP_URL=https://your-domain.com
+FILESYSTEM_DISK=public # public|local|s3
 ```
 ## Usage
 To use this package, import the HasUploadable trait in your model:
 And then, configure your uploadable fields for images and files inside your model.
 ```
-use Bl\LaravelUploadable\Casts\FileCast;    # For public disk driver use Bl\LaravelUploadable\Casts\S3FileCast;  # For s3 disk driver
+use Bl\LaravelUploadable\Casts\FileCast;

 class User extends model
 {